kinderhead/french2-site/src/assets/passe-avoir.md

-## **Le passé composé avec avoir**
+## **Le passé composé**

-*The past tense with the verb "Avoir."*
+Le passé composé is a way to express things that have already happened.
+It is specifically used when something is already over and the imperfect tense is used for the ongoing past.
+For example, "I ate a cookie" would be le passé composé.
+It is a composed tense, meaning that it is made up of two parts.
+First there is the auxiliary verb, which comes before the actual verb.
+This auxiliary verb is most often avoir but certain verbs use être.
+The second part is the conjugation of the verb.
+You remove the ir, re, or er and add a i to the end of IRs, é to ERs, and u to REs.
+Be careful though, some verbs are irregular.

-Le passé composé can be used to express when something has happened.
-Such as "she ate the sandwich."
-To properly use le passé composé you must remove the ending root of the word ("er", "ir", or "re") and replace it with the proper conjugation.
+ex) I ate a cookie - J'ai mangé un biscuit.

 |Type of verb|Conjugation|
 |--|--|